Digital Marketing as an industry is not new anymore.

 But, given the consistently rising dependence of brands of all sizes on digital marketing, this industry shows no sign of being stagnant in several decades to come.
 In the startup culture of today, the need for digital marketing is increasing at a really faster face.
 And, there is a very small number of trained individuals who can readily fill the positions.

-It makes it just the right time to kickstart a career in digital marketing.
+It makes it just the right time to kickstart a career as a digital marketing strategist or specialist.

 So what kinds of jobs are there?